MBejvani/MBejvani/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Coding accomplishments
+## Some coding accomplishments
-•	Computer programming accomplishments:
-	Random and coherent noise suppression of seismic data and seismic sections.
-(MATLAB) 	Diverse spectral decomposition methods and seismic attributes (MATLAB & Python) 	All conventional stages of seismic data processing (MATLAB & Seismic Unix) 	Acoustic and elastic Reverse time migration (RTM) imaging (MATLAB & Madagascar) 	2D acoustic and elastic wave propagation simulation in both time and frequency domain using a finite difference scheme (MATLAB & Madagascar)
+*	Random and coherent noise suppression of seismic data and seismic sections.(MATLAB)
+*	Diverse spectral decomposition methods and seismic attributes.(MATLAB & Python)
+*	All conventional stages of seismic data processing.(MATLAB & Seismic Unix)
+*	Acoustic and elastic Reverse time migration (RTM) imaging.(MATLAB & Madagascar)
+*	2D acoustic and elastic wave propagation simulation in both time and frequency domain using a finite difference scheme.(MATLAB & Madagascar)
-	Acoustic Full-waveform inversion in both time and frequency domain (MATLAB & Madagascar)
+*	Acoustic Full-waveform inversion in both time and frequency domain.(MATLAB & Madagascar)

 ### Analytical Signal